-Given our wariness about using the MSA surface area measure, we are somewhat surprised that when we use it to construct average MSA density, we get numerical results that we can connect to our results with squares.
-Perhaps the bureaucrats are doing a reasonably good job of things, after all.
-Even if they are, our analysis of squares rather than MSAs is still interesting because we are looking at something different from the previous literature with new insights.
-The fractal pattern of the right tails-cross MSAs similar to squares within MSAs similar to squares across the continent-suggests a common explanation might underlie all of this.
-The dominant explanation in the recent literature of the size distribution of MSAs is the random growth explanation of Gabaix (1999).4 But certainly this will not be an explanation that will work in explaining the size distribution of squares within MSAs and squares across the continent.
-For one thing, Gibrat's Law does not hold for squares as noted above and Gibrat's Law is needed to get the random growth theory to work.
-For another, it is clear that the size distribution of squares within MSAs is better understood by economic theories like the Alonzo-Muth-Mills monocentric model of the city than a random growth theory.
+Given our wariness about using the MSA surface-area measure, we are somewhat surprised that when we use it to construct average MSA density, we get numerical results that we can connect to our results with squares.
+Perhaps the bureaucrats are doing a reasonably good job after all.
+Even if they are, our analysis of squares rather than MSAs is still interesting, because we are looking at something different from the previous literature with new insights.
+The fractal pattern of the right tails-across MSAs similar to squares within MSAs similar to squares across the continent-suggests an underlying common explanation.
+The dominant explanation in the recent literature of the size distribution of MSAs is the random growth explanation of Gabaix (1999), but it certainly cannot explain the size distribution of squares within MSAs and squares across the continent.
+For one thing, Gibrat's law does not hold for squares, as already noted, and Gibrat's law is needed to get the random growth theory to work.
+For another, it is clear that the size distribution of squares within MSAs is better understood by economic theories like the Alonzo-Muth-Mills monocentric model of the city than by a random growth theory.
 We believe that a unified theory of the size distribution of squares within MSAs and across MSAs will have to incorporate economic factors like scale economies and include an explicit spatial structure.
 See Hsu (2008) for an attempt to do exactly this.